Last Updated on

-This is a new edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is a new edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.

 Normally, I start editing process with the attempts to improve the composition.
 But in this case, I was happy with the composition and I move forward to Rapid Editing.